-Assigned fund balance, in the General Fund, represents amounts constrained either by policies of the entity's highest level of decision making authority or a person with delegated authority from the governing board to assign amounts for a specific intended purpose.
+Assigned fund balance, in the General Fund, represents amounts constrained either by policies of the Board of Control or a person with delegated authority from the governing board to assign amounts for a specific intended purpose.
 Unlike commitments, assignments generally only exist temporarily, in that additional action does not normally have to be taken for the removal of an assignment.
 An assignment cannot result in a deficit in the unassigned fund balance in the General Fund.
-Assigned fund balance in all other governmental funds represents any positive remaining amount after classifying nonspendable, restricted or committed fund balance amounts.